Own your RV Lot! Ownership...

 has nothing.
 It is difficult

 to generalize about leases.
 Each one can be structured in a different manner.
+It

-[ED: Under the right circumstances a long term lease can work to the benefit of all parties.
+Under the right circumstances a long term lease can work to the benefit of all parties.
 Prior recorded restrictions

 discouraging sale may push an owner toward long term leases.
 In complex holdings of large parcels long term leases